-For large-scale spills over 200L and other significant environmental incidents, the fire services should be contacted as required and the office of the Ministry of Environment, Forestry and Tourism (MEFT) informed of the incident (telephone +264 61 284 2111).
+For large-scale spills and other significant environmental incidents, the fire services should be contacted as required and the office of the Ministry of Environment, Forestry and Tourism (MEFT) informed of the incident (telephone +264 61 284 2111).
 All correspondence with MEFT should be undertaken by the manager.

 For the clean-up of smaller spills, the relevant material safety data sheet (MSDS) should be consulted to determine the appropriate clean-up procedure.
-Basic spill response training will be provided as part of the site environmental induction, spill response equipment, including relevant MSDS copies, will be provided in areas where potentially environmentally hazardous chemicals may be used.
+Basic spill response training will be provided as part of the site environmental induction.
+Spill response equipment, including relevant MSDS copies, must be provided in areas where potentially environmentally hazardous chemicals are used.

-9.6 Spill reporting
+9.6 REPORTING OF SPILLS